Skip to content

 Glenrath Heights — common questions

-Glenrath Heights is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 599m of ascent and takes most walkers 3-6 hours.
-Terrain: Hard sheep tracks weave through tussocky moor grass on the upper plateau.
+Glenrath Heights carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 599m of ascent and a 3-6 hour day on the standard route.
+Ground conditions: Hard sheep tracks weave through tussocky moor grass on the upper plateau.

-When is the best time to climb Glenrath Heights?
+What's the best month to climb Glenrath Heights?

 Is Glenrath Heights safe in winter?